OpenCTI-Platform/connectors/stream/jira/README.md

 ### Further notes
-- Currently, updating the entity in OCTI does trigger an update event in the stream, but JIRA does not accept the update and does not update the existing issue or create a new issue
+- Currently, although updating or deleting an entity in OCTI triggers an update or delete event in the stream, the connector only supports creation events.
 - This connector is currently one-way